 The stomach produces and stores acid that helps in food digestion.
 There are times when this acid flows back from the stomach to the esophagus; a tube that allows the movement of food from the throat to the stomach.
 Acid reflux occurs when the tube is not strong enough to handle the acid.
-The common symptoms of acid reflux attacks are indigestion, nausea and heartburn.
+According to the experts at refluxgate.com, the common symptoms of acid reflux attacks are indigestion, nausea and heartburn.
 Heartburn leaves a burning sensation in the chest when it occurs a number of times continually.

 The foods that flare up the acid reflux